The need for quantization#

 Problem 1#

-A photon is emitted with an energy of \(3.5 \, \text{eV}\).
-Calculate the wavelength of this photon.
-Use Planck’s equation to relate the energy of the photon to its wavelength.
+For a monochromatic (means single wavelength) radiation with an energy of \(3.5 \, \text{eV}\) calculate the wavelength.
+Use Planck’s equation to relate the energy of radiation to its wavelength.
 The values of constants are:

 Planck’s constant, \(h = 6.626 \times 10^{-34} \, \text{J} \cdot \text{s}\)